 Oliver Sean, Portugal, 1979.
-My childhood was spent between Goa, Dubai and England.
+My childhood was spent between Goa, Dubai, and England.
 This multicultural upbringing defined my music in a way and it’s probably one of the reasons my songs are as eclectic as they are with elements from these countries and experiences of my growing up years showing up in my songs.
 As a kid, music was my first love and till today it still is.
-Motorbikes was a close second 🙂 Here is an interesting fun fact – I was born on the 11th of October, I wrote my first song when I was 11, had my first professional band when I was 11 and had my first accident on a motorbike when I was 11 🙂 so 11 is my favourite number 😉
+Motorbikes was a close second 🙂 Here is an interesting fun fact – I was born on the 11th of October, I wrote my first song when I was 11, had my first professional band when I was 11, and had my first accident on a motorbike when I was 11 🙂 so 11 is my favorite number. 😉

 Tell us everything that we need to know about you as a musician and the ups and downs you have faced in the music business.

-I have fantastic musicians in my band and it’s like a brotherhood – a close knit family so to say.
-I like to work with musicians who understand my vision and can give me what I want in the studio or stage and at the same time I let them be as creative as they want to – this leads to a very good energy both on stage and in studio.
-From all my musicians some have been with me for over 15 years, like Garfield Oliveira who is my closest friend and a multi-instrumentalist and also helps me as an assistant director when I direct and produce music video for myself and for other artists (producing music and films is something I do via my production company WOA Entertainment).
-The musicians who have played on this particular album ‘Devil in Blue Jeans’ have been Darren Edwards on Bass and Luke Robinson on Drums, all the other instruments and vocals on the album have been done by me, including all guitars, keys, percussions and other stringed instruments like the Uke etc.
+I have fantastic musicians in my band and it’s like a brotherhood – a close-knit family so to say.
+I like to work with musicians who understand my vision and can give me what I want in the studio or stage and at the same time I let them be as creative as they want to – this leads to very good energy both on stage and in the studio.
+From all my musicians some have been with me for over 15 years, like Garfield Oliveira who is my closest friend and a multi-instrumentalist and also helps me as an assistant director when I direct and produce a music video for myself and for other artists (producing music and films is something I do via my production company WOA Entertainment).
+The musicians who have played on this particular album ‘Devil in Blue Jeans’ have been Darren Edwards on Bass and Luke Robinson on Drums, all the other instruments, and vocals on the album have been done by me, including all guitars, keys, percussions, and other stringed instruments like the Uke, etc.

 Tell us what inspires you to write, compose and sing.